U.S. stocks pull back from highs, dollar down vs yen

 The central bank is currently buying $85 billion in bonds monthly to keep borrowing costs low, a program that has helped U.S. stocks surge nearly 20 percent this year.
 The Fed has said it will start to slow the pace of asset purchases later this year if the economy progresses as expected.

-The drop in last month's unemployment rate puts the Fed nearer to dialing back the program, Dallas Fed President Richard Fisher said on Monday.

-The U.S. dollar fell 0.6 percent to 98.31 yen, and slipped 0.1 percent against a basket of currencies .DXY.
+The U.S dollar fell 0.4 percent to 98.49 yen, but was steady against a basket of currencies .DXY following the service sector report.

-"Ongoing uncertainty about whether the Federal Reserve will be able to taper its monthly bond buying as part of its quantitative easing program continues to weigh on the greenback," said Samarjit Shankar, director of market strategy at BNY Mellon in Boston.

 GROWTH MOMENTUM